Addressing Sexual Assault and Sexual Harrassment at Sea

 At its core, sexual assault and harrassment is driven by power imbalance.
 Giving female seafarers more power will go a long way to making them less vulnerable.
 One solution is to strategically increase the number of female seafarers by recruiting more women for onboard officer roles.
 This would help protect the interests of entry-level females and hopefully make seafaring a more attractive career prospect.

-The goal of bringing more women into commanding roles is two-fold: Reduce the likelihood of SASH while improving the chances that an incident will be safely reported, taken seriously and met with consequences.
+The goal of bringing more women into commanding roles is two-fold: Reduce the likelihood of SASH at sea while improving the chances that an incident will be safely reported, taken seriously and met with consequences.

 However, we must also address the broader issue of respecting women seafarers the same as men.
 An All Aboard Alliance report titled “15 Key Pain Points for Women at Sea” found that many women feel they have to outperform male colleagues just to be seen as competent.
 They also reported unequal access to training and opportunities, feelings of social isolation, poor support for family planning and maternity leave, and an onboard life that simply doesn’t feel designed for them, from a private place to change to equipment that fits their bodies.